 Ways to Give

-Every gift to CHCA makes a major difference.
-Your support fuels the mission, and you’ll see your gift making a difference each day in blessing the lives of our students and teachers.
+Every gift (we now offer recurring monthly giving) to CHCA makes a major difference.
+Your support fuels CHCA's mission, and you’ll see your gift making a difference each day in blessing the lives of our students and teachers.
 Your gift can also make a difference for you in tax benefits.

 We offer a variety of ways to give of your time, talent, and financial resources in order to manifest your passions.